Trewaters/SifuTrewaters/practice/signIn_2024.md

 ~"Knowledge is like money: to be of value it must circulate, and in circulating it can increase in quantity and, hopefully, in value."
 -- by Louis L'Amour

+# Thursday, 2024-07-11 08:25:48

+I am a few weeks behind on this post but I have to make it.
+On June 24, 2023 I was laughed at (in text) for asking a question in our All Hands company wide meeting.
+I asked about using Ai as software application documentation aid.
+The troll said "shouldn't your code be the documentation for you?
+It was mind blowing ignorance.
+I feel like they are someone that puts others down so they feel better about themselves.
+I felt they were a troll because they didn't ask any questions about my comment.
+They leaped to an assumption just for the effect.
+It hurt.
+I was mad.
+But as a Reiki Master and Yoga instructor I know that active anger only hurts me.
+I took time to settle down, control my breathing and relax.
+I used the anger to push me in the right direction and be constructive (not self-destructive).

+I came up with these notes that I will later flesh-out into an article.

+- Document code with Ai.
+There are multiple types of documentation.
+I have notes on this from YEARS AGO.
+In my notes I talk about many types of software application documentation but at a top-level there is Process and Product documentation.
+- Documentation can help record "proprietary knowledge".
+In this case I mean the phrase as a reference to the on-the-job knowledge that ONE person has.
+Everyone ask Alex (senior employee) "How do I...?".
+I have seen it in all my roles with every company.
+Few folks take time to write down what they know, and fewer than that will udpate it.
+- Ai Documentation could allow employees to fix issues by searching with prompts.
+- Ai Docs can retain vital information that is normally loss with attrition, through retirement or someone changing jobs.

+I will stop there but an article is going to come out of this.
+That troll in my team inspired me to "do something".

+~"If you can't do what you long to do, go do something else.
+Go walk the dog, go pick up every bit of trash on the street outside your home, go walk the dog again, go bake a peach cobbler, go paint some pebbles with brightly colored nail polish and put them in a pile.
+You might think it's procrastiantion, but - with the right intention - it isn't; it's motion.
+And any motion whatsoever beats inertia, because inspiration will always be drawn to motion."
+-- by Elizabeth Gilbert, Big Magic: Creative Living Beyond Fear